pchalamet/fbus/README.md

 ```

 ## Transports
 Two transports are available out of the box: RabbitMQ and InMemory.
-Still, you easily add new middleware.
+Still, it's possible to easily add new middlewares.

 See `FBus.IBusTransport`.